DavidHe1127/Mr.He_HandBook/backend/scaling_load_balancing.md

 });
 ```
 * Recommended tool [StrongLoop Process Manager](https://github.com/strongloop/strong-pm)
-* We should not always rely on CPU cores to determine how many workers we need to spin up since it the server has limited resources - i.e 512M memory, more than one worker will simply compete for more memory.
+* We should not always rely on CPU cores to determine how many workers we need to spin up since if the server has limited resources - i.e 512M memory, more than one worker will simply compete for more memory.
 Thus, multi-instance will hurt rather than benefit.
 Heroku for instance resolve such problem by using `process.env.WEB_CONCURRENCY` which works out the optimal number of instances you should spin up.